factsmission/rdfa-parser/README.md

 ## Usage

-rdfa-parser provides functions to parse HTMLElements and Strings.
-The call a `callback` function which is invoked with an [rdfjs compliant quad](http://rdf.js.org/#quad-interface).
+rdfa-parser provides functions to parse either HTMLElements or Strings containg RDFa.
+A `callback` function is invoked whenever a quad has been read.
+The argument passed to this function is an [rdfjs compliant quad](http://rdf.js.org/#quad-interface).

 ### `parseDOM(element,callback,base,useInitialContext)`